 Anna's research interests lie at the intersection of children's literature, gender studies, translation studies, and language education.
 Having led research and development projects funded by the Research Grants Council (RGC) and other granting bodies in Hong Kong, she has published books, refereed book chapters, and peer-reviewed journal articles in indexed journals (in Scopus, Web of Science, THCI CORE, etc.) across Asia, Europe, the U.K., the U.S., Canada, Australia and New Zealand.
-Her most recent book publications include Reading the Short Story: A Student's Guide to Selected British, Irish, and American Works (McFarland, forthcoming), Digital Humanities and New Ways of Teaching (Springer, 2019), Teaching Shakespeare to ESL Students (Springer, 2017), and the prized and well-acclaimed children's book series Hong Kong Stories (2017 - ).
+Her most recent book publications include Reading the Short Story: A Student's Guide to Selected British, Irish, and American Works (McFarland, 2019), Digital Humanities and New Ways of Teaching (Springer, 2019), Teaching Shakespeare to ESL Students (Springer, 2017), and the prized and well-acclaimed children's book series Hong Kong Stories (2017 - ).

 Teaching Areas & Research Interests